Climate Change Specialist

 - Demonstrates ability and the necessary organizational skills to take initiative, personal ownership, and accountability to meet deadlines, work under pressure, balance competing demands and achieve agreed-upon results.

-- Demonstrated political awareness and ability to diplomatically handle sensitive situations with target audiences and to otherwise cultivate effective, productive client relationships/partnerships.
+- Demonstrated political awareness and ability to diplomatically handle sensitive situations internally and externally.

-- Excellent oral and written communications and editing skills; strong command of English; knowledge of other languages would be desirable, especially French and Spanish.
+- Excellent oral and written communications and editing skills; strong analytical and presentation skills; strong command of English; knowledge of other languages would be desirable, especially French and Spanish.

 - Ability to deal sensitively in multi-cultural environments and build effective working relations with clients and colleagues.